 Well, e-Commerce takes this connecting the dots to another level.
 Digital marketers can mostly get by with digital media and websites, as if doing a digital biathlon.

 But, there’s much more involved in e-Commerce.
 An online store is a 24-7 living breathing business system which connects payment, delivery and customer service systems.

 You need to know brand strategy and website design.
 You need to know the ins and outs of online business models and the IT skills to set up order to delivery systems.
 E-Commerce experts know how to connect these together to create a single cohesive experience for the online shopper.

-A true e-Commerce expert knows they need to understand all these elements.
-They know how to make them work together.
+A true e-Commerce expert knows they have to understand how all these elements work together.

 And as we said, if you don’t understand what the customer actually wants and needs, and apply that at each stage of the e-Commerce planning process, then you’re clearly not an e-Commerce expert.